Employment letter template

 Essential bank requirements for your letter

-Australian lenders have similar requirements for employment letters and will often ask for a letter to be amended if it does not meet their requirements.
+Australian lenders have similar requirements for employment letters and will often ask for a letter to be amended if it doesn’t meet their requirements.

 Your employment letter should be: